Partial Tidal Disruption of Main-Sequence Stars by Intermediate-Mass Black Holes: Results

+On the left panel of Figure \ref{fig:period}, we show the survived remnant mass $M_{\star,f}$ as a function of $r_p/r_T$ with various $M_{\rm BH}$ after the first passage.
+While stronger encounters in more mass loss, the mass stripped from the star starts to be negligible at $r_p/r_T > 1$.
+Furthermore, we end up getting roughly the same remnant mass at a given $r_p/r_T$ independent of $M_{\rm BH}$.
+This is because the radius of the star beyond which mass is stripped due to tidal effects depends on $r_p/r_T$ and the density profile of the star.
 On the right panel of Figure \ref{fig:period}, orbital periods of the bound star after the first pericenter passage versus $r_p/r_T$ are plotted for different $M_{\rm BH}$.
 Interestingly, these curves exhibit a minimum for $M_{\rm BH} > 20 M_\odot$ due to the competing effects of the orbital kick due to mass loss and the orbital tightening due to tidal energy transport.
-The larger mass loss in the cases at smaller $r_p$ gives a boost to semi-major axis that overcomes the decrease in semi-major axis due to tidal effects.
+The larger mass loss in the cases at smaller $r_p$ gives a boost to the semi-major axis that overcomes the decrease in the semi-major axis due to tidal effects.
 Indeed, at the boundary between bound and unbound results, where the kick balances tides and binding energy changes, the orbital period is infinite.
 As the pericenter distance increases a little, the system is barely bound so the period is large but finite.
 At larger $r_p$ still, we eventually get to the minimum of the curve and then enter the classical tidal capture regime, where the period keeps increasing with $r_p$.
 Since we do not have any unbound result for $M_{\rm BH}=10, 20\,M_{\odot}$, their periods do not have a minimum in the figure.